 Spinal Cord Stimulation

-The use of Spinal Cord Stimulation (SCS) for pain has a long history.
-With time, the equipment has gotten better and the treatment is more effective.
+The use of spinal cord stimulation (SCS) for pain has a long history.
+With time, the equipment has gotten better and the treatment has become more effective.
 Spinal cord stimulation is used extensively by the armed forces for war injuries.
 A spinal cord stimulator is a device that has two parts.
 One part is the leads that are placed in the epidural space, which is the space where medication is placed with an epidural injection.
 The second part is the battery and waveform generator.
 The battery has to be replaced every seven to ten years.
 The leads stay in until removed.

 This is an effective method of pain control for both back and leg pain of any origin.
 It is used for back pain without leg pain, leg pain of any cause without back pain, or in patients with both.

-Any patient with back or leg pain of any cause.
+Any patient with back or leg pain of any cause is a candidate.
 It is used when other procedures have failed or medication is not effective in relieving pain.

 All insurance companies require a psychological evaluation before they will authorize the trial.
 This is to be sure there are no psychological problems that are severe enough to prevent the patient form getting relief from the stimulator.

-The pain relief occurs the same or next day after the procedure.
+The pain relief occurs the same day or the next day after the procedure.